mkopsho/kopsho-cafe/index.md

 # Hi!
 I'm Michael Kopsho.
 # Here's a bunch of stuff that I've done.
 ## My professional intent:
 After working for 5 years in management roles, I'm seeking a change in my career.
-I'm joining the [Flatiron School](https://flatironschool.com) and taking their [Software Engineering course](https://flatironschool.com/career-courses/coding-bootcamp/atlanta#curriculum) in the summer/fall of 2020.
+I've joined the [Flatiron School](https://flatironschool.com) and am currently taking their [Software Engineering course](https://flatironschool.com/career-courses/coding-bootcamp/atlanta#curriculum).
+I should graduate in late September if all goes well!

 * * *